Jiyai Shin

-Jiyai Shin (/ko/; born 28 April 1988) is a former world No. 1 ranked South Korean professional golfer who primarily plays on the LPGA of Japan Tour.
-She previously played primarily on the LPGA Tour and the LPGA of Korea Tour (KLPGA).
+Jiyai Shin (/ko/; born 28 April 1988) is a South Korean professional golfer.
+She primarily plays on the LPGA of Japan Tour.
+Shin previously played primarily on the LPGA Tour and the LPGA of Korea Tour (KLPGA).
 She has broken existing KLPGA records, winning 10 events in 19 starts on the KLPGA Tour in 2007.
 In 2008, playing only 10 tournaments on the LPGA Tour as a non-member, she won three events, including the Women's British Open and the ADT Championship.

-She has been ranked No. 1 in the Women's World Golf Rankings for 25 weeks and was the first Asian to be ranked No. 1.
+Shin has been ranked No. 1 in the Women's World Golf Rankings for 25 weeks and was the first Asian to be ranked No. 1.
 With 60+ wins worldwide on six different tours, she is the winningest Korean golfer, male or female, of all time.

-Amateur career
+Early life and amateur career

+In 2004, at the age 16, Shin's mother was killed in a car accident.
+Her younger brother and sister were seriously injured and spent nearly a year in a hospital.
+Her mother's life insurance money funded the beginning of her golf career.

 In 2005, while she was still in high school, Shin was the only amateur to win a KLPGA event that season when she won the SK Enclean Invitational.
-She turned professional at the end of the 2005 season.

 Professional career

-2006
+LPGA of Korea Tour

+In 2005, Shin turned professional.
 Returning to the KLPGA as a rookie in 2006, she started her year with a pair of third-place finishes in her first two events and went on to claim three wins on the season.

-2007

 2007 marked Shin's breakout year.
 She played 19 events on the KLPGA and won 10 of them, shattering all existing Tour records.
 She also ventured onto the LPGA Tour for the first time and played three of the four women's major championships.
 At the U.S. Women's Open she finished sixth.
 The next month at the Evian Masters, an event on the LPGA Tour and a major on the Ladies European Tour, she finished tied for third.
 Shin finished 2007 ranked 8th in the world, the highest ranked Korean of all, and the only non-LPGA member who ranked in the top ten.